CategoricalData/hydra/hydra-haskell/README.md

 An `Element` is a named term together with its type, and a `Graph` is a collection of elements.
 A `Module` is a collection of elements in the same logical namespace, sometimes called a "model" if most of the elements represent type definitions.
-The main purpose of Hydra is to define and carry out transformations between graphs, where those graphs may be almost anything which fits into Hydra's type system -- data, schemas, source code, transformations themselves, etc.
+The main purpose of Hydra is to define and carry out transformations between graphs, where those graphs may be almost anything which fits into Hydra's type system -- data, schemas, source code, other transformations, etc.
 "Graphs" in the traditional sense are partially supported at this time, including property graphs and RDF graphs.

-Types, terms, graphs, elements, and many other things are parameterized by an annotation type, so you will usually see `Type m`, `Term m`, `Context m`, etc.
+Types, terms, graphs, elements, and many other entities are parameterized by an annotation type, so you will usually see `Type m`, `Term m`, `Context m`, etc. in the code.
 The most common annotation type is called `Meta` (which is just a map of string-valued keys to terms), so you will also encounter `Type Meta`, etc.

 ### Transformations

-Transformations in Hydra take the form of simple functions or, more commonly, expressions involving the `Flow` monad (a special case of the [State](https://wiki.haskell.org/State_Monad) monad, which has been implemented in many programming languages) as well as a bidirectional flow, called `Coder` and a two-level transformation (types and terms) called `Adapter`.
+Transformations in Hydra take the form of simple functions or, more commonly, expressions involving the `Flow` monad (a special case of the [State](https://wiki.haskell.org/State_Monad) monad, which has been implemented in many programming languages) as well as a bidirectional flow called `Coder` and a two-level transformation (types and terms) called `Adapter`.
-All of these constructs are provided in the generated [Hydra.Evaluation](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/gen-main/haskell/Hydra/Evaluation.hs) module in Haskell, along with the `Context` type which you will see almost everywhere in Hydra;
+All of these constructs are provided in the generated [Hydra.Compute](https://github.com/CategoricalData/hydra/blob/main/hydra-haskell/src/gen-main/haskell/Hydra/Compute.hs) module in Haskell, along with the `Context` type which you will see almost everywhere in Hydra;
-a `Context` provides a set of graphs and their elements, a set of primitive functions, an evaluation strategy, and other constructs which are needed for computation.
+a `Context` provides a graph, the schema of that graph (which is itself a graph), a set of primitive functions, an evaluation strategy, and other constructs which are needed for computation.
 A context is part of the state which flows through a graph transformation as it is being applied.

 In Haskell, you will often see `Flow` and `Context` combined as the `GraphFlow` alias: